 You can also find sawng taos and smaller vehicles sitting around waiting for a dedicated passenger like a taxi.
 You must negotiate the fare on a ride-by-ride basis.

 Again, no metered taxis, except a few along the main highway.
-If you are wondering why, it is because Pattaya is a "protected" place for transportation providers.
+If you are wondering why, it is because Pattaya is a "protected" place for transportation providers with quasi-mafia control.

 If you want to live in the Pattaya region, then a car or your own motorcycle are recommended unless you become proficient in Thai and enjoy negotiating rides for shopping.

 Metered taxis are available in other parts of Chonburi province, especially as you go north, closer to Bangkok and the higher density of industrial operations.